-The Fix: So you blinked too hard or accidentally swiped the mascara wand someplace other than your eyelashes.
+How to Fix It: So you sneezed or accidentally swiped the mascara wand someplace other than your eyelashes.
 First thing’s first – leave it there!
 When you immediately try to remove mascara while it’s still wet, you’ll only make a bigger mess.
 Just finish up your makeup in other areas while you let the mascara mistake dry.
 Then use a clean spoolie to lightly scrub the smudge.
 Since the mascara is dry, it will just flake right off without even disrupting the makeup already underneath!

-The Fix: You’ve already applied your foundation and concealer, but after a run-in with your blush brush, you’ve got cheeks that make you look like a clown.
+How to Fix It: You’ve already applied your foundation and concealer, but after a run-in with your blush brush, you’ve got blush everywhere except where it’s meant to be.
 Instead of wiping it all off and starting again, just use a damp makeup sponge to blend additional foundation into the blush to mute the blush without requiring a full application.

-The Fix: Getting that perfectly even, smooth cat eye is really tough, but even the most basic eyeliner application can be tricky.
+How to Fix It: Getting that perfectly even, smooth cat eye is really tough, but even the most basic eyeliner application can be tricky.
 Fixing this blunder will require a little bit of touching up after, but not all is lost.
-Just use a pointed Q-tip and dip in an eye makeup remover that doesn’t leave a residue, like Maybelline Expert Eyes 100% Oil Free Eye Makeup Remover.
-If you need to remove the eyeliner with a bit more precision, several brands like E.L.F. make makeup remover pens.
+Just use a pointed Q-Tip and dip in an eye makeup remover that doesn’t leave a residue, like Garnier SkinActive Micellar Cleansing Water.
+If you need to remove the eyeliner with a bit more precision, try a makeup pen like Maybelline Master Fixer Makeup Remover Pen.